#WEUNITUS

 courseProgram

-verbal periphrases: ir a + infinitivo, tener que/haber que + infinitivo, estar + gerundio
+verbal periphrasis: ir a + infinitivo, tener que/hay que + infinitivo, estar + gerundio (cap.
+37)

 examMode

-The exam consists of a written test on the topics covered during the course to verify the acquisition of the notions presented during the course as well as the development of autonomy and critical sense in the use of the foreign language.
+The exam consists of a written test covering the topics addressed during the course, designed to assess the acquisition of the concepts presented as well as the development of autonomy and a critical approach to using the foreign language.

 books